Applying for Support

-- Only one application will be considered from each principal researcher.
+- Only one application will be considered from each principal researcher per year.

 - The Foundation does not offer top-up grants to NHMRC or ARC projects.

-- EOIs are initially reviewed by members of our research advisory committee (RAC);
+- EOIs are initially reviewed by members of our RAC;

 - An initial shortlist is made.
 Full applications are requested from those shortlisted and all EOI applicants are notified in late May to early June;

-- Full applications for shortlisted individuals are due by 30 June 2015, with two referee reports due by 31 August 2015;
+- Full applications for shortlisted individuals are due around the end of July, with two referee reports due around mid-August;

 - Full applications are reviewed by our RAC and recommendations are put forward to our Board;

-- Our Board makes funding decisions at the November meeting, with announcements to be made in late November to early December 2015.
+- Our Board makes funding decisions at its October or November meeting, with announcements to be made in late November.

 - Funding will commence once the standard grant agreements have been executed.